-As you proceed through our Smaller Learning Communities (SLC) enrollment and application materials, please remember that our primary concern is your individual child.
-We know the importance of matching the academic and social opportunities of our programs with the needs and abilities of your child.
+Our primary concern is your individual child.
+We know the importance of matching the academic and social opportunities of our Smaller Learning Communities (SLC) with the needs and abilities of your child.
 Ensuring a good match that places your child in the appropriate learning environment is our primary goal.

 Please feel free to contact us if you have any questions,

 Kurtis Demski, SLC Coordinator

 Debbie Vodhanel, SLC Assistant